Kong/docs.konghq.com/app/_src/gateway/upgrade/lts-upgrade.md

 {{site.base_gateway}} supports direct upgrades between long-term support (LTS) versions of {{site.ee_product_name}}.

+This guide walks you through upgrading from {{site.ee_product_name}} 2.8 LTS to {{site.ee_product_name}} 3.4 LTS, specificaly covering 2.8.0.0-2.8.4.1 up to 3.4.0.0.
+Carefully review each entry and make changes to your configuration accordingly.

+There are three upgrade strategies available for the LTS to LTS upgrade.
-This guide walks you through upgrading from {{site.ee_product_name}} 2.8.x.x LTS to {{site.ee_product_name}} 3.4.x.x LTS.
-It presents three available upgrade strategies, nominating the best applicable strategy for each deployment mode {{site.base_gateway}} supports.
-Additionally, we list some fundamental factors that play important roles in the upgrade process, and also instruct how to back up and recover data.
+This guide nominates the best applicable strategy for each deployment mode that {{site.base_gateway}} supports.
+Additionally, it lists some fundamental factors that play important roles in the upgrade process, and explains how to back up and recover data.

 This guide uses the following terms in the context of {{site.base_gateway}}:
 * **Upgrade**: The overall process of switching from an older to a newer version of {{site.base_gateway}}.
 * **Migration**: The migration of your data store data into a new environment.
-For example, the process of moving 2.8.x data from an old PostgreSQL instance to a new one for 3.4.x is referred to as database migration.
+For example, the process of moving 2.8 data from an old PostgreSQL instance to a new one for 3.4 is referred to as database migration.

 To make sure your upgrade is successful, carefully review all the steps in this guide.
 It’s very important to understand all the preparation steps and choose the recommended upgrade path based on your deployment type.